nnethercote/perf-book/src/build-configuration.md

 [easy to overlook]: https://users.rust-lang.org/t/why-my-rust-program-is-so-slow/47764/5

 A release build typically runs *much* faster than a debug build.
-10-100x speed-ups over debug builds are common!
+10-100x speedups over debug builds are common!

 Debug builds are the default.
 They are produced if you run `cargo build`, `cargo run`, or `rustc` without any additional options.
 Debug builds are good